graezykev/ts-eslint-standard-js/steps.md

 }
 ```

 Reloading of your VS Code window is required.
 You'll see errors detected by the ESLint extension, showing on the editor while you are editing the code, being highlighted with **wavy lines**.
-Hovering of each wavy line will toggle the a pop-up of the error details.
+Hovering each wavy line will toggle the pop-up of the error details.

 ![alt text](images/image-00.png)